analoguejb/Analogue-Mega-Sg-JB/README.md

 # Analogue Mega Sg
+### Instructions
+- Extract everything to the root of your SD card and be sure to remove any existing firmware file
+- Place BIOS files in the BIOS folder
 ###  JB Firmware V7.9
 - Now supports all hardware versions
 - Many accuracy improvements to increase compatibility with the various Sega CD units and 32x.